MohammedAbidNafi/Messagium/README.md

 If your working on this make sure you connect this project to your firebase account and enter the API key in API service for notifications.

+## Features
+1. Dark Mode for device older than Android 8.0
+2. Support for diffrent languages (Hindi, Tamil, Telugu) More coming.
+3. Users can use Biometric/Pin to Authenticate.
+4. Custom Shortcuts for user who message some particular person/group.
+5. Unique way to reply messages
+6. Uses Firebase for Authentication, Database and Storage so reliable speed and performence.

 ## Screenshots
 <img src="images/1 (1).png" width="250" height="500"> <img src="images/1 (2).png" width="250" height="500">